jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.

-Start JBoss EAP 6.1 with a HA profile
+Start the JBoss Server with a HA profile
 -------------------------

 If you run a non HA profile the singleton service will not start correctly.
 To run the example one instance must be started, to see the singleton behaviour at minimum two instances